wp-plugins/wp-declutter/readme.txt

 	* Extra feed links (category, tag, author, search feeds)
 	* Really Simple Discovery and Windows Live Manifest endpoint links (most people don't even know what these are, let alone use them)
 	* Links to the index page, the first post, previous/next posts, parent post
-	* Generator tag which reveals which version of Wordpress you are using
+	* Generator tag which reveals which version of WordPress you are using
 	* Shortlink tag
 * In HTTP response headers:
 	* Shortlink header
 	* Redundant Etag headers
 	* X-Pingback header
-* Remove HTML body classes that you do not need (there is a huge list of classes that Wordpress automatically inserts into the body tag)
+* Remove HTML body classes that you do not need (there is a huge list of classes that WordPress automatically inserts into the body tag)
 * Remove post classes that you do not need (e.g., `type-`, `category-`, `tag-`)
 * Remove comment classes that you do not need (e.g., `odd`, `even`, `alt`, `byuser`, `bypostauthor`, `depth-N`)